jlHertel/adriconf/README.md

 Some things that still need to be done:

 - Properly support a system without X (wayland systems?)
 Currently the glX functions mandate a Xlib display object.
 There must be another way to get the driver options
-- Properly deal with PRIME setups (how do we get more information from the driver? hardware ids?)
+- Properly test PRIME setups (PRIME is already available but still not very largely tested due to lack of hardware/configurations)
 - Tests?
-Implementing testing for the software would be very nice
+Currently only one function is tested.
+We need to implement tests for the whole software.

 Author
 ------